Bosnian Serb Karadzic's appeals hearing in April: UN tribunal

 Karadzic lodged his appeal in July 2016, accusing the judges in return of subjecting him to a "political trial" and is appealing his conviction on 50 grounds.

-The ICTY's chief prosecutor Serge Brammertz also filed an appeal including asking that Karadzic's sentence be increased to life in prison.
+The ICTY's chief prosecutor Serge Brammertz also filed an appeal including asking that Karadzic's sentence be increased to life in prison as trial judges "improperly assessed aggravating and mitigating factors".

+One of the prosecution's four grounds of appeal also said the court's judges had made a mistake by not finding Karadzic guilty of genocide, allegedly committed in Bosnian towns and municipalities two decades ago.

+Judges at the time of Karadzic's sentencing said there was not enough evidence to prove genocide in seven towns and municipalities "beyond reasonable doubt".

 Last year, Bosnian Serb military chief Ratko Mladic was sentenced to life behind bars after he too was found guilty of genocide and war crimes committed during the conflict.